IamBikramPurkait/Swaralipi-Music-Player/README.md

 # ***Musicolet--Music-Player***
 ## About
 This is a music player application named as ***Musicolet***.
 This have all the features required in a music player.
-It is made using python thinter.
+It is made using python tkinter.

 ## Features
 | No | Name |